jhucsf/fall2019/hw/hw6.md

     51078                     10 files
 ```

+Make sure that the `Makefile` you submit can build `calcTest`, `calcInteractive`,
+and `calcServer` targets.
+Note that it is very likely that the autograder will
+replace `calcTest.c` with a customized version containing some additional tests.
+We highly recommend that you *don't* modify the `Makefile` in the project skeleton
+code, other than setting appropriate dependencies for for `calc.o` according
+to whether you implemented the calculator functionality in C or C++.

 Upload your zipfile to Gradescope as **HW6**.
 Make sure to include your name and
 email address in *every* file you turn in (well, in every file for which
 it makes sense to do so anyway!)